-The community of Manheim of about 5000 people boasts and important role in the early years of our nation and claims fame as the home and business of Henry William Stiegel, commonly known as "Baron Stiegel", originator of one of the earliest glass manufacturing operations in 18th century America.
+The community of Manheim of about 5000 people boasts a vital role in the early years of our nation and claims fame as the home and business of Henry William Stiegel, commonly known as "Baron Stiegel," originator of one of the earliest glass manufacturing operations in 18th century America.
 Manheim, founded in 1762 by Henry William Stiegel, includes a designated historic district in the center of town and retains many 18th and early 19th century structures.

 Manheim’s Early History – From 1738 to 1910

-The first settlement in the vicinity of Manheim was made by Mennonites.
-This section was then part of Donegal Township which was one of the original townships of Lancaster County at it's erection in 1729.
+Mennonites made the first settlement in the vicinity of Manheim.
+This section was then part of Donegal Township, one of the original townships of Lancaster County, at its erection in 1729.

-Rapho Township was created out of the north eastern part of Donegal Township and because the town of Manheim was developed on a tract of land in Rapho Township, one can, with some justification, begin the history of Manheim with the year 1741.
-Moreover, for a period of seventy-five years after its founding, the town of Manheim was not separately incorporated, but was governed by township officials, so that the town and its people were very much a part of the township.
+Rapho Township was created out of the northeastern part of Donegal Township.
+Because the town of Manheim was developed on a tract of land in Rapho Township, one can, with some justification, begin the history of Manheim with the year 1741.
+Moreover, the town of Manheim was not separately incorporated for seventy-five years after its founding.
+Still, it was governed by township officials so that the town and its people were very much a part of the township.

-The town of Manheim undoubtedly had its inception in the mind of Henry William Stiegel, although we cannot properly label him as the founder, since his two business partners, Charles and Alexander Stedman were associated with him in the beginning of the town.
-It was in 1762 that Stiegel and his partners purchased a tract of 729 acres in Rapho Township, and it was in the same year that surveyor Thomas Lincoln arrived on the tract and plotted a town which was named Manheim.
+The town of Manheim undoubtedly had its inception in the mind of Henry William Stiegel.
+However, we cannot correctly label him as the founder since his two business partners, Charles and Alexander Stedman, were associated with him at the beginning of the town.
+It was in 1762 that Stiegel and his partners purchased a tract of 729 acres in Rapho Township, and it was in the same year, that surveyor Thomas Lincoln arrived on the parcel and plotted a town which was named Manheim.

 Ten years before the beginning of Manheim, Stiegel, having recently come to Pennsylvania from Germany had arrived at Elizabeth Furnace, twelve miles from Manheim, in search of employment.
 By the time the town of Manheim was projected, Stiegel had made such rapid strides that he was now joint owner with the Stedman's of Elizabeth Furnace and Charming Forge, and had become one of the prominent ironmasters of Pennsylvania.

 At Elizabeth Furnace, Stiegel also experimented in glassmaking and had reached the point where he was supplying the neighborhood with window glass and bottles.
-In beginning a town, there was a definite idea in his mind of developing a glassmaking center as will shortly be seen.
-On a wide square in the center of the town, he built both a mansion and an office building for himself, while on the corner of South Charlotte and Stiegel Streets, he put up a glass manufacturing plant—a glass house, he called it.
+In beginning a town, he had a definite idea of developing a glassmaking center, as will shortly be seen.
+On a vast square in the center of the town, he built a mansion and an office building for himself, while on the corner of South Charlotte and Stiegel Streets, he put up a glass manufacturing plant—a glass house, he called it.

-The first glass was blown here in 1764 and for ten years or until 1774 Stiegel continued to operate his glass works which eventually was named The American Flint Glass Manufactory.
+In 1764 Stiegel blew the first glass in Manheim.
+Stiegel continued to operate his glass works which eventually was named The American Flint Glass Manufactory in 1774.
 He was continually improving the products of his plant, as well as enlarging the plant itself.
 He made a large variety of household glassware and pioneered in the field of chemical glassware.
-He introduced colors blue and green and amethyst and some of his ware was enameled in colors.
-Other pieces were engraved.
-Extensive advertising brought business to Stiegel from far and near and he became as eminently successful in glassmaking as he was already prominent in the iron industry.
+He introduced the colors blue, green, and amethyst, with other pieces being engraved.
+Extensive advertising brought business to Stiegel from far and near, and he became as eminently successful in glassmaking as he was already prominent in the iron industry.

 At the zenith of his career as a glassmaker, he employed approximately one hundred men.
-Continuing his interest in Manheim, he became sole owner of the town through a series of financial transactions.
-Notwithstanding the success of The American Flint Glass Manufactory, Stiegel suffered a complete financial failure.
-Some time in 1775, Stiegel left Manheim without title to any abode anywhere or even a foot of land in his town of Manheim.
-For the remainder of his life, he was dependent on relatives and acquaintances for the asylum which they granted him.
-His last years were occupied by teaching school at Brickerville, at Schaefferstown and at Womelsdorf.
+Continuing his interest in Manheim, he became the sole owner of the town through a series of financial transactions.
+Notwithstanding the success of The American Flint Glass Manufactory, Stiegel suffered a complete economic failure.
+In 1775, Stiegel left Manheim without title to any abode anywhere or even a foot of land in his town of Manheim.
+For the remainder of his life, he depended on relatives and acquaintances for the asylum they granted him.
+In his last years, he taught school at Brickerville, Schaefferstown, and Womelsdorf.
 His date and place of death remain a mystery.